UBC-MDS/DSCI554_Project/Milestone3/report.md

 ### Future Directions

 Originally when we were designing our survey, we thought it was very logical to make our variables categorical and ordinal, even our response variable (i.e. self-perceived difficulty of DSCI 512).
 However, while we were performing analyses and tests with our data, we realized that because our variables were not numerical, we lost a lot of flexibility with our analysis.
-If, for example, our response variable was numerical, we could have performed more tests such as ANOVA.
+If, for example, our response variable was numerical, we could have performed more tests such as simple ANOVA test.
 Furthermore, if we found that numerical data does not work with our analysis, we could have binned them to become categorical.
 We feel that only using categorical data limited our ability to perform different analysis, and if we were to perform similar research in the future, this is definitely something we would change.

 6.0 References
 ==============